 If the mixture is too moist to roll into balls, refrigerate it for 20-30 minutes to firm up before shaping.
 Alternatively, you can add a little more crushed biscuits or desiccated coconut to absorb the extra moisture.

-Other Christmas treats to try
+Other Christmas-themed snacks to try

-Or, you can have a browse through my Christmas Category for more delicious eats.
+Or, you can have a browse through my Christmas recipes for more delicious eats.

 Recipe